Sooner or later, procurement as a profession will need to become agile. Consequently, agile principles will become the norm.

 New ways of working such as Lean-Agile Procurement (LAP) can shorten time-to-market from months to days so you can deliver business outcomes much, much earlier.
 This can be done through holding one-day supplier workshops instead of lengthy discovery and selection processes and cutting multi-page proposals down to single-page templates.

-- Businesspeople and developers must work together throughout the project.
+4. Business people and developers must work together throughout the project

-Procurement should never be siloed or isolated from its stakeholders.
+Don’t silo or isolate procurement from stakeholders.
 For big projects, it’s a good idea to create cross-functional teams where the procurement professional is physically located with the stakeholder team.
 If procurement and its stakeholders are separated by distance, no problem: there are plenty of collaboration tools available such as Slack and even collaboration capabilities within procurement software solutions.
 Just remember: email is not Agile.

-- Build projects around motivated individuals and trust them to get the job done.
+5. Build projects around motivated individuals and trust them

 This one is for managers in procurement.
 Micromanagers simply can’t exist in an Agile environment as they hold up the project with approval requests, unnecessary checks and time-wasting meetings.
 Empowering employees through trust is also incredibly motivating.

-- The most efficient method of communication is face-to-face conversation.
+6. The most efficient method of communication is face-to-face conversation

 We’ve established that email is the least efficient method of communication, but is face-to-face conversation really more efficient than collaboration software?
 It depends on your ability to conduct a to-the-point conversation without going off-topic or drifting into chatter.
 It’s unnecessary to call a meeting to update colleagues or stakeholders on a project’s progress; simply dropping by their desk to quickly bring them up-to-date is all it takes.